blockchain-unica/rosetta-smart-contracts/AnchorOverview.md

 ```

 ### Deposit Logic

-The deposit logic requires the amount to deposit to be greater than zero.
+Once we have the accounts context, we can implement the deposit logic that requires the amount to be deposited to be greater than zero.
 Then, a transfer instruction is crafted to transfer the amount from the sender to the balance holder PDA.
 Finally, the balance holder PDA account data is set.

 ```rust
 pub fn deposit(ctx: Context<DepositCtx>, amount_to_deposit: u64) -> Result<()> {